 We believe that a doctoral program in educational leadership that starts with questions of culture is far better equipped to help its graduates work for more socially just educational institutions and spaces.
 Grounding our efforts in cultural theories helps to explain the differentials of wealth and status that strongly shape educational outcomes in our society.
 Moreover, it enables educational leaders to more easily frame questions of democratic purpose and moral value within the educational contexts in which they are working.
 The seven principles orienting our department’s work root the Educational Leadership doctoral program curriculum within a substantive ethical vision of schooling appropriate for a diverse democratic society.

 Graduates of this program will be able to:

 - Describe and interpret the foundations of democratic education

 - Explain and assess the social-cultural context of schooling. including contemporary educational policy and reform.

 - Connect issues of power, diversity, and equity to social justice education.

 - Integrate dimensions of leadership, culture, and curriculum through comprehensive exams or key benchmark assessments.

 - Design, propose, and write an independent research or inquiry project.

 Candidates must apply and be accepted by Miami University's Graduate School and the Department of Educational Leadership.
-The Graduate School requires an applicant to have a minimum cumulative G.P.A. of 2.75 (or 3.0 in the last 60 hours).
-Applicants must have earned a master's degree.
+The Graduate School requires an applicant to have a minimum cumulative undergraduate degree G.P.A. of 2.75.
+Applicants must have also earned a master's degree.